 The CalCurve service provides the user with a convenient way get the temperature response curve from Lake Shore calibrated sensors into instruments like the Model 325.
 It can be performed at the factory when calibrated sensors and instruments are ordered together.
 The factory installed CalCurve option is Model 8001-325 and should be ordered with the calibrated sensor.
 A CalCurve can be done in the field when additional or replacement sensors are installed.
 Customers that have a PC-compatible computer with an RS-232C or IEEE-488 interface can load the curve into the instrument using one of the computer interfaces.
+The Model 8000 CalCurve is offered on CD or via e-mail free of charge at time of order to any customer who orders a calibrated sensor.
 See Section 7.2 for details.